MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

          status = 0n0
 ```

-> [!NOTE]
-> The call stack is the chain of function calls that have led to the current location of the program counter.
+The call stack is the chain of function calls that have led to the current location of the program counter.
 The top function on the call stack is the current function, and the next function is the function that called the current function, and so on.

-To display the call stack, use the `k\`* commands.
+To display the call stack, use the `k*` commands.

 | Command | Description |
 |:------- |:----------- |